whytui/aoemod/CustomROR/CustomROR_README.txt

 - Farms can be automatically rebuilt (see configuration + custom options menu in game)
 - Add 10 shortcut numbers 11-20 using numpad (original game uses 1-10 with main keyboard numeric keys).
 Custom numbers are not displayed (like 0) due to SLP limitation.
 - Improved game speed change with +/- buttons.
 Choose the speed change factor (default 1.25) in XML config or in-game customROR menu.
-- Press F9 to call nearby idle military units (they will move to screen position).
+- Press F9 to call nearby idle military units (they will move to mouse position).
 - Automatically assign shortcut numbers to spawned units (to configure in customROR.xml file).
 - Select a building and right-click to a location so that trained units will automatically spawn there (right-click on building itself to cancel).
 - A new button in game menu opens CustomROR options UI.